Velomotion logo Velomotion small logo

 Canyon Neuron:ONfly CF: Equipment variants and prices

-The Neuron:ONfly CF is available in four equipment variants between 4.849 euros and 7.999 euros.
-All models have the carbon frame in common, which only differs in the color.
-Unsurprisingly, there are no differences in the drive either; the Bosch SX is always used in conjunction with the CompactTube 400 in the down tube.
-There are also no differences in the tire combination of Hans Dampf and Nobby Nic and the in-house dropper post with a lot of travel.
+The Neuron:ONfly CF is available in four configurations ranging from 4.849 euros to 7.999 Euro.
+All models share a carbon frame, differing only in color.
+Unsurprisingly, there are no differences in the drivetrain either; the Bosch SX is used in conjunction with the CompactTube 400 in the down tube.
+There are also no differences in the tire combination of Hans Dampf and Nobby Nic and the company's own high-travel dropper post.
 The Bosch ConnectModule is also directly integrated into all models.

 The direct mail order company from Koblenz has managed to specify four equipment variants, all of which are “cheap” in their respective price ranges – in the truest sense of the word.
 Compared to the competitors, you get a strong overall package for the price quoted.
 The two cheaper versions in particular stand out: The Neuron:ONfly CF 8 because it has perhaps the best price/performance ratio and the CF 7 because it is the first E-MTB with a Bosch SX drive under the magical 5.000 euro price. limit is.